Cotton: Fantastic Night Dreams: Gameplay

-Development
+Development and release

-Cotton: Fantastic Night Dreams was first published by Sega in the arcades for the Sega System 16 arcade board on April 1991, and was showcased to attendees at the 1991 AOU Show after launch.
-It was produced by Success founder Takato Yoshinari.
+Cotton: Fantastic Night Dreams was produced by Success founder Takato Yoshinari.
 Masaru Hatsuyama and Toshiyuki Kuwabara acted as co-programmers.
 Hideki Tamura, known for being an anime animator, served as character designer.
-Tamura was also responsible for the pixel art as co-graphic designer along with artist Shinobu Itō, prior to her role on the unreleased party game QP for Neo Geo, and T. Kashima.
+Tamura was also responsible for the pixel art as co-graphic designer along with artist Shinobu Itō, prior to her role on the unreleased party game QP for Neo Geo, and Tatsuo Kashima.
 The music was composed by Kenichi Hirata, while Cotton was voiced by radio actress Takae Yoriguchi.
 Tamura remarked that he quit the anime industry prior to working on the project, being his first job in a video game development position, and as such, was memorable to him in how it taught him how game development worked.
 Tamura recalled that the game went under the working title Kurumi-zaka Diary: Katsugeki-Hen early in development, but forced the team to change the name to Cotton and change the story to one that made little sense later on.
 It made use of hand-drawn animations, which was uncommon for an arcade game at the time.
+Cotton: Fantastic Night Dreams was first published by Sega in the arcades for the Sega System 16 arcade board in April 1991, and was showcased to attendees at the 1991 AOU Show after launch.

+Ports and re-releases

 Cotton was ported to the TurboGrafx-16, first being published in Japan by Hudson Soft on 12 February 1993 and later in North America by Turbo Technologies Inc. in April 1993.
 This version runs on the Super CD-ROM² expansion featuring a lower screen resolution, a modified color palette, and CD-quality audio.
 The Japanese version also includes voice acting, with Cotton being voiced by Tarako.
 The game later received a conversion to the Sharp X68000 home computer with many changes and enhancements over the arcade version, published only in Japan by Electronic Arts Victor on 24 September 1993.
 The title was then ported in near arcade-perfect form to the PlayStation in Japan under the name Cotton Original on 28 April 1999 and later reissued on 30 March 2000 under the "SuperLite 1500" budget series.
 Cotton Original was later re-released through PlayStation Network on 28 June 2007.
 It was also ported to the Neo Geo Pocket Color, first being published in Japan by Success on 23 March 2000, and later in Europe by SNK the same year.
 Due to hardware limitations, the Neo Geo Pocket Color release features less detailed graphics and inferior sound quality compared to previous versions.
 This version has since become an expensive collector's item.
 In 2007, the game was released for mobile phones in Japan, with 50 Cotton-themed teacups being given away in a lottery and a competition to commemorate the release.
+A Mega-CD port was planned but never released.